BlackBeard085/x1-stake-pool-manager/README.md

    What is the minimum Total Credits requirement:                  #total credits will enforce minimum uptime requirement Please enter the minimum latency requirement:                      #higher latency will be excluded Please enter the Validator average credits requirment (0 - 8000):  #lower average credits will be excluded.
-   What is the minimum amount of XNT you wish to keep in the reserve?
-   How much would you like to delegate to each validator?
+   What is the minimum amount of XNT you wish to keep in the reserve?  #The pool will maintain this amount in the pool How much has been delegated to each validator?
+Set to 0 for new pools:  #The pool manager will decide optimal stake for validators
    ```

 ## Fund the Stake Pool